jansipil/norppa-apu/README.md

 # Norppa-apu

 Website using HTML, CSS and JavaScript with Node.js as backend.
 Uses jQuery in client javascript, but can be made to work without it.
-Uses expree node modlu in the backend to handle communication with frontend.
+Uses express node module in the backend to handle communication with frontend.

 Created for university course "Käyttöliittymäohjelmointi"